LiuYiSong/websocket-cross-server-adapter/README.md

 ## Why Build This Framework?

-Native `ws` is just the communication foundation, and features like heartbeat, reconnection, message callbacks, and room routing need to be implemented manually.
-Node.js's single-threaded nature and memory limitations make it difficult to handle large numbers of connections and complex business logic.
-To support multi-process or distributed multi-server coordination and room management, a distributed architecture is essential.
-This is the reason behind creating this framework.
+Although the native [ws](https://github.com/websockets/ws) module provides basic WebSocket communication capabilities, it is very low-level.
+Common features such as heartbeat detection, automatic reconnection, message callbacks, room management, and broadcasting all have to be implemented manually by developers.
+In real-world projects, Node.js’s single-threaded model and memory limitations make it difficult for a single process to handle high-concurrency connections and complex business logic.
+When you need to scale horizontally—running multiple processes or servers—these issues become even more pronounced: how do you synchronize user and room states across nodes?
+How do you broadcast messages across servers?
+How do you ensure communication logic remains correct and consistent?
+These are challenges that [ws](https://github.com/websockets/ws) does not solve out of the box.
+That’s why we built this framework: to provide essential capabilities that native [ws](https://github.com/websockets/ws) lacks—such as distributed room and connection management, cross-server communication, and event callback mechanisms—while keeping the development experience simple, so developers can focus on their business logic rather than the intricacies of distributed WebSocket architecture.

 ## How It Works (Core Architecture)